 Karen’s bailiwick is front of house, and she’s all about the details.
 From the fresh flowers to the crisp napkins to keeping water glasses and bread baskets filled, she works seamlessly alongside her seasoned waitstaff.
 And wait ‘til you see the vintage French prints and pin-ups that gently decorate this understated bistro.

-The chicken empanadas appetizer reminded us that it’s not all francophilic there at 312 High Street in Seaford.
+On a previous visit, the chicken empanadas appetizer reminded us that it’s not all francophilic there at 312 High Street in Seaford.
 But rather than the traditional fried version, Bon Appétit’s are encased in an impossibly flaky puff pastry.
-After the salad course was devoured (a word to the wise: Don’t eat anything before you visit Bon Appétit!), our entrees included a perfectly-grilled-to-temperature Black Angus New York strip slathered with roasted garlic butter; veal scaloppini sautéed in lemon butter laced with capers, and crispy, slow-roasted duckling topped with warm cherries.
+After the salad course, our entrees included a perfectly-grilled-to-temperature Black Angus New York strip slathered with roasted garlic butter; veal scaloppini sautéed in lemon butter laced with capers, and crispy, slow-roasted duckling topped with warm cherries.
 All three were top notch and something I would expect in any big-city eatery.
 On the most recent visit, one of my favorite foodies got the duck (there was no doubt), and I had the veal with mortadella and provolone cheese.
 Think veal parm, but with a French accent featuring a savory brown sauce.
 Another star of the show that night was the baked salmon with a sesame & poppy seed crust.
 The textural variations were like a carnival in your mouth.